dolvany/half-duplex/README.md

 # half-duplex

 Node.js program that crawls a Cisco network using CDP and finds all of the half-duplex ethernet interfaces.
 The goal is the discovery of speed/duplex mismatches.
-Sends you the result via email.
+Sends the result via email.

 # configure